wp-plugins/leenkme/readme.txt

 http://leenk.me/contact

 == Changelog ==
+= 1.0.3 =

+* Efficiency updates, now the leenk.me plugin only contacts leenk.me 1 time per user (instead of 1 time per social network).
+* Updated leenk.me API from 1.0 to 1.1, to assist with efficiency and better error reporting.
+* Fixed duplicate leenk.me screen in WP2.8.x (though I recommend upgrading to the latest version).
+* Updated AJAX popup box, made it wider and higher.

 = 1.0.2 =

-Fixed bug caused by not having thumbnails enabled in WP2.8.x and WP2.9.x.
+* Fixed bug caused by not having thumbnails enabled in WP2.8.x and WP2.9.x.

 = 1.0.1 =

-Fixed small bug: removed default check from Facebook profile for new plugin activations.
+* Fixed small bug: removed default check from Facebook profile for new plugin activations.

 = 1.0.0 =
-leenk.me is a fork from [Twitter Post](http://wordpress.org/extend/plugins/rf-twitterpost/), which unfortunately is no longer supported because Twitter deactivated their REST API.
+* leenk.me is a fork from [Twitter Post](http://wordpress.org/extend/plugins/rf-twitterpost/), which unfortunately is no longer supported because Twitter deactivated their REST API.

 == Screenshots ==